-One of the most feared types of attack by system administrators..
-We can optionally include DoS and DDoS resistance testing into the scope of pentest of your web application.
+One of the most feared types of attacks by system administrators.
+We can optionally include DoS and DDoS resistance testing into the scope of the pentest of your web application.

 Mobile Application (iOS, Android) testing

-Mobile applications have become a significant part of everyday life, the number of those who use mobile devices has been increasing heavily.
-With the increasing adoption of mobile application usage, it becomes crucial for businesses to protect their users by providing proper security for their personal sensitive data stored on iOS and Android devices.
-This becomes quite a challenge, since mobile devices have become an attraction for hackers due to the number of exploitable vulnerabilities.
+Mobile applications have become a significant part of everyday life.
+The number of mobile devices has been increasing heavily.
+With the increasing adoption of mobile application usage, it becomes crucial for businesses to protect their users by providing proper security for their sensitive personal data stored on iOS and Android devices.
+This becomes quite a challenge since mobile devices have become an attraction for hackers due to the number of exploitable vulnerabilities.

 Servers are where mobile end users’ data is stored and where the communication between a mobile application and a user happens.
-Basic security server side policies are not taken into account, which results in hacking of servers
+Basic security server-side policies are not taken into account, which results in the hacking of servers.